dbaldwin103/EasyLink-API-V2/README_SendingRequests.md

 ***your_record_payload*** will be in the same format as the payload you sent in.

 Additionally, if you only want certain fields to be returned you may send parameters **HeaderFields** and **LineItemFields** with the desired list of fields that you desire.
-For example, [*?HeaderFields=Record_Name,SupplierCode*] will retrieve the desired payload with only Record_Name and SupplierCode data.
+For example, [*?HeaderFields=Record_Name,SupplierCode*] will retrieve the desired payload with only Record_Name and SupplierCode data in the header information.

 ## GET (bulk)

-The *GET* bulk call will return all records that have been modified after the specified date.
-Two parameters will need to be set to access this endpoint.
+The *GET* bulk call will return all records that match the search parmeters passed.
+Two parameters are required to access this endpoint:
 **Bulk** will tell the enpoint that we aren't requesting a specific record.
 This will need to be set to *true*.
 **StartDate** will exclude any orders that have a last modifide date before than this.
 The date need to be in the format *YYYY-MM-DD* or *YYYY-MM-DDTHH:mm:SSZ*.
 Also, this parameter must be wrapped in string quotes.